RainyKnight/Website-Boilerplate/README.md

 # Website-Boilerplate
-Just a basic website template.
-That I can update as I learn more badass practices.
+Just a basic website template that I can update as I learn more better development practices.